HUIZ-A/SVA/README.md

 python run.py --video_path "./RawVideo/man-on-the-cloud.mp4"
 ```

-Your can specify your requirements and device by adding arguments `--user_input` and `--device`:
+Your can also specify your requirements and device by adding arguments `--user_input` and `--device`:

 ```
 python run.py --video_path "./RawVideo/man-on-the-cloud.mp4" --user_input "i wanna a cyberpunk and future tech style" --device "cuda:0"